 Metal-organic frameworks (MOFs) constitute an important class of complex functional materials relevant, amongst others, for sensing, catalysis, optoelectronics and energy storage and conversion applications.
-The manifold of chemical and structural options provided through metallic and organic building blocks provides an enticing playground to fabricate MOFs with specifically tailored properties.
 However, the growth process, particularly the nucleation phase and the early growth stages that govern the final material properties, are not fully understood yet.
-Such knowledge is crucial for the design pf tailored bottom-up MOF fabrication protocols.
+Such knowledge is crucial for the design of tailored bottom-up MOF fabrication protocols.

-We want to characterize the initial stages of potential-controlled MOF growth as a function of applied substrate potential, e;ectrolyte composition, substrate morphology and functional ligans in situ with unprecedented molecular topographic and chemical resolution.
+We characterize the initial stages of potential-controlled MOF growth as a function of applied substrate potential, electrolyte composition, substrate morphology and functional ligands in situ with unprecedented molecular topographic and chemical resolution.
 Based on the detailed mechanistic insight into the molecular interactions underlying (early stage) MOF growth thus gained, we can rationally design improved preparation protocols for MOFs with desired properties.

 To rationally design electrocatalysts, detailed understanding of the interrelation between the electronic structure of speciﬁc surface sites and their reactivity is required.
 For example, the inﬂuence of domain boundaries between different catalytic materials or the importance of step edges in contrast to terraces has to be further elucidated on the (sub-)nanometer level.
 We employ EC-TERS to characterize the electro-active surface sites and the site-speciﬁc and potential-dependent pathways of electrocatalytic processes to further understand the development of improved electrocatalysts.